Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 To start testing enable the driver and play around with the controls.

 After this test you can go on with writing your own application.
-See :ref:`Interface and Coding <dc_brick_programming_interfaces>` section for the API of the DC Brick and examples in your programming language.
+See the :ref:`Programming Interface <dc_brick_programming_interfaces>` section for the API of the DC Brick and examples in different programming languages.

 Motor Power Supply
 ------------------